Marcus by Goldman Sachs business line of credit review

 How does the Marcus line of credit compare to Amazon Lending?

+Amazon also offers to its marketplace merchants short-term loans of $1,000 to $750,000 with terms of up to 1 year through Amazon Lending.
 The application process is similar, but it serves a slightly different need than the Marcus business line of credit: While you can use the line of credit for any rolling business expense like payroll, the loan is primarily designed to cover a one-time cost.

+Amazon Lending typically relies at factors like sales growth and customer reviews.
+But it’s possible Marcus might also consider factors like time in business and your personal credit score.
 The line of credit might also offer a faster option than Amazon Lending, which typically takes five days from applying to process.
 While Marcus hasn’t released information about the turnaround time on its new product, it can take as little as two days to fund a typical personal loan.

 Small business alternatives